Hello! I'm a 4th year PhD Student

 Research

-My broad interests are photometric redshifts, galaxy evolution, cosmology, and Machine Learning.
+I am interested in applying machine learning (neural networks, CNNs, contrastive learning, normalizing flows, transfer learning) to large astronomical datasets.
+A key ingredient to studying cosmology and galaxy evolution is knowing distances to galaxies, which is the primary focus of my research.
 I am part of the Dark Energy Spectroscopic Instrument (DESI) Collaboration, and the Legacy Survey of Space and Time Dark Energy Science Collaboration (LSST DESC).

-• and using deep neural networks to compress images into a low-dimensional space and perform downstream tasks on this space, such as photo-z prediction, outlier detection, and classification.
+• and using deep neural networks to compress images of galaxies into a low-dimensional space and perform downstream tasks on this space, such as photo-z prediction, outlier detection, and classification.

 About Me